jquast/wcwidth/docs/intro.rst

 clip()
 ------

-Use `clip()`_ to extract a substring by the column positions displayed, preserving terminal sequences.
+Use `clip()`_ to extract a substring by column positions, preserving terminal sequences.

 .. code-block:: python